Emanant and emergent symmetry-topological-order from low-energy spectrum: Conclusion Outlook

 \section{Conclusion \& Outlook}

-We have shown that the $SO(3)$-symmetric Heisenberg chain has a low-energy emanant symmetry described by $SO(3)\times \Z_2^t$ with a mixed anomaly.
+We have shown that the antiferromagnetic Heisenberg chain has a low-energy emanant symmetry described by $SO(3)\times \Z_2^t$ with a mixed anomaly.
 Can this emanant symmetry be captured holographically by a 2+1D symTO?
-Guided by the finite-group case, one might guess that the relevant symTO is simply a 2+1D $SO(3)\times \Z_2^t$ gauge theory with a topological term specified by a cocycle in $H^3(SO(3)\times \Z_2^t;\R/\Z)$:
+Guided by the finite-group case, one might guess that the relevant symTO is simply a 2+1D $SO(3)\times \Z_2^t$ gauge theory with a topological term twisted by a cocycle in $H^3(SO(3)\times \Z_2^t;\R/\Z)$:

 where $a\in Z^1(M^{2+1},\Z_2)$ is a $1$-cocycle describing the flat connection of the $\Z_2^t$ gauge field, and $w_2\in H^2(M^{2+1},\Z_2)$ is the second Stiefel-Whitney class of the $SO(3)$ bundle (equivalently the pullback of the universal class in $H^2(BSO(3),\Z_2)$).